rhandley1231/FinancialApp/README.md

 When we're debugging our code, use Google Chrome's developer tools to check for any issues (Inspect Element, view the console for errors and debuging statements)
 Get the react developer tools for google chrome (google chrome extension)

 This code base uses a Model View Controller (MVC) design on the backend.
-This is a software design approach which uses a data model to represent and interact with information (See the User.java file), a view to show the user the data (See the UserView.java file), and a Controller is the middleman which handles the interactions between the model and the view (See the UserController.java file).
+This is a software design approach which uses a data model to represent and interact with information (See the User.java file), a view to show the user the data (See the frontend), and a Controller is the middleman which handles the interactions between the model and the view (See the UserController.java file).

 - Say the user enters their username and password on the UI, our view, and clicks login:
   - The controller will process this event and ask the model to validate the user data from the database.